venkatavinayvijjapu/QA-on-AWS/README.md

 ## Installation

 - Clone the repository: git clone https://github.com/venkatavinayvijjapu/QA-on-AWS.git.
-- Download and run the cells in jupyter nnotebook.
+- Download and run the cells in jupyter notebook.
 ## Usage

 - Ask questions related to the web page.